 HTML was first developed by British physicist Tim Berners-Lee in 1990.
 Since then, there have been many versions of HTML.

 HTML element is a main structural unit of a web page.
-HTML tags are used to define HTML elements.
-Attributes provide additional information about an HTML element.
+HTML tags are used to define HTML elements, and attributes provide additional information about these elements.

 HTML tags are used to structure website content (text, hyperlinks, images, media, etc).
 Tags are not displayed in the browsers, they only “instruct” browsers how to show the content of the web page.